-Six (6) industrial facilities within 1000 m of the subject lands were identified through the review of satellite imagery, completion of the site visit, and the MECP ECA and EASR document search.
-Table A-1 in Appendix A lists all the Class I, and III industries within 300 m and Class II and III industries within 1000 m of the subject lands.
+Four (4) industrial facilities within 1000 m of the subject lands were identified through the review of satellite imagery and the MECP ECA and EASR document search.
+Table A-1 in Appendix A lists all the Class I, II, and III industries within 300 m and Class II and III industries within 1000 m of the subject lands.
 These facilities are shown in Figure 4.
 Class I industries beyond 300 m away were not documented as their potential influence areas fall far short of the subject lands.

-There is one (1) Class II and two (2) Class 3 facilities within the study area whose respective D-6 assigned potential influence areas of 70m and 1000m respectively overlap with the subject lands.
+There are two (2) Class 3 facilities within the study area whose respective D-6 assigned potential influence areas of 1000m overlap with the subject lands.
 These facilities are discussed in detail below.